Expanded Text source: Anonymous

 Introduction / History

-The Jaunsari Pahari live primarily in the northern state of Uttar Pradesh.
+The Jaunsari Pahari live primarily in the northern state of Uttarakhand.
 The term "Pahari" can refer to any mountain dwelling people, but in North India it generally refers to the Indo-European speaking peoples of the Himalayas.
 The different Paharia groups can be distinguished by region, religion, and caste.

 With a culture over 4,000 years old and the world's second largest population, India contains a multitude of closely related people groups.
 Over thousands of years, these countless groups have migrated into this subcontinent, and many have maintained distinctive cultures.
 Today, more than 800 languages are spoken in India, and the complex caste system has further divided the people into an endless number of social classes.